-Vienna's Spanish Riding School, the Spanische Hofreitschule, has been dedicated to practising classical dressage for over 400 years.
+Vienna's Spanish Riding School, the Spanische Hofreitschule, has been dedicated to practicing classical dressage for over 400 years.

-The school was founded in 1572 during the Habsburg monarchy, and is housed within the Hofburg.
-It is the oldest institution of its kind in the world and one of the highlights of any visit to Vienna.
+The school was founded in 1572 during the Habsburg monarchy and is housed within the Hofburg.
+It's the oldest institution of its kind in the world and one of the highlights of any visit to Vienna.

 In 1735, the Winter Riding School was opened with the intention of offering horse riding classes to young aristocrats.
 The stunning Baroque arena is the current location of the world-famous Lipizzaner horses' practice sessions and performances.